- Identify the most common hazards posed by falling and the reasons you should use fall protection equipment

 - Identify the components of a personal fall arrest system and how they work together to arrest a fall

-- Identify the steps for properly inspecting and donning a full-body harness
+- Identify the steps for properly inspecting and donning the most common fall arrest system equipment

 Available in English, Spanish

 Falls, along with electrical, caught-in, and struck-by hazards account for the majority of the injuries and fatalities in construction and are collectively known as the "Fatal Four" hazards.
 Falls from heights are the single-greatest source of injury, accounting for thirty-eight percent of all construction fatalities.